top of page

 del libro?

-Me interesa compartir información relativa al modo en que podemos cuidar el cuerpo a partir de la observación de las posturas y los movimientos que hacemos a diario.
+Me interesa compartir información para cuidar el cuerpo a partir de la observación de las posturas y los movimientos que hacemos a diario.

 ¿Qué le recomendarías a las personas que están con lesiones o dolores físicos?